hassaan7212/Pacman/README.md

-This code is about the pacman game and this game is created in c++
+This code is about the UI based pacman game and this game is created in c++